MeteorDevelopment/meteor-website/src/routes/faq/getting-log/+page.md

 The Minecraft launcher keeps logs of game events as they happen which can be useful for debugging errors or other issues that may occur within the game.

-The latest log begins logging after Minecraft successfuly launches.
+The latest log begins logging after Minecraft successfully launches.
 Sometimes error messages are logged there and are helpful in troubleshooting certain errors and crashes that happen in-game.

 ## Instructions